Durga Puja

 Legends of Durga Puja

 Durga Puja, as the name suggests is celebrated in honor of Goddess Durga, who had the divine power of fighting and killing everything evil.
-This festival is celebrated on the basis of the legend of Durga Maa s triumph over the invincible demon buffalo King Mahishasura.
+This festival is celebrated based on the legend of Durga Maa's triumph over the invincible demon buffalo King Mahishasura.
 Click here to read the complete story behind Durga Puja celebrations.

 Durga Puja Celebrations